theman-oj10/CareerSync/docs/UserGuide.md

 #### Editing an internship: `edit`

-Edits an existing internship entry in the application.
+Lets you edit an existing internship entry in CareerSync.

 **Format** : `edit INDEX [/com COMPANY_NAME] [/poc CONTACT_NAME] [/email CONTACT_EMAIL] [/phone CONTACT_NUMBER] [/loc LOCATION_ENUM] [/status STATUS] [/desc DESCRIPTION] [/role ROLE] …​`

 * Edits the internship at the specified `INDEX`.
 The index refers to the index number shown in the displayed internship list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-Multiple fields can be edited at once.
+* Multiple fields can be edited at once.
 * Existing values will be updated to the input values.
-* When editing status, only the valid statuses will be accepted.
-Not-valid statuses will cause the command to be rejected.
+* Only valid field values will be accepted.
+For example, you cannot set the status to 'ghosted' as it is not a valid status.

 <div markdown="span" class="alert alert-success">